FxMorin/ExperimentalPerformance/README.md

 ### Why is Mojang not doing this?
 Well they kinda are?
 When making my optimizations I noticed that mojang has actually made the same performance improvements that I'm doing.
 Such as LevelInfo, although that was years ago?
 Mojang does not seem to care about performance much these days, they make really weird performance changes but never seem to really care too much.
-Some classes have grown a lot in the last years, and they haven't really notices how dense they have become.
+Some classes have grown a lot in the last years, and they haven't really noticed how dense they have become.
-That's fine tho, cause im here to help.
+That's fine tho, cause I'm here to help.

 ### The game of cat and mouse
 Performance is hard to get more of, it's a very complex puzzle which requires you to understand every single part of it in a lot of detail.